-Pursuing a law degree can be a costly investment.
-In addition to making sure you're academically prepared, the Office of Financial Aid is here to make sure you're financially prepared to pursue this endeavor as well.
+The Office of Financial Aid is here to make sure you are financially prepared to pursue this endeavor as well.
 How you finance your legal education has major implications for your financial future and life after graduation.
 For many students, this means living a more modest lifestyle—saving money, paying off existing consumer debts, and/or commuting from home.

 The following pages will guide you through applying for federal loans at Loyola Law School.
-Please know that financial aid is available for up to the full cost of attendance established by the school.
-It is important to learn about the different types of loans available to you, and how to manage them while you are a law student as well as a graduate.
+Financial aid is available for up to the full cost of attendance established by the school.
 Institutional scholarships are awarded by the Office of Admissions.
-Please see our External Scholarship Opportunities page for outside scholarship resources.
+We have also listed a number of External Scholarship Opportunities for your consideration.
+It is also important to learn about the different types of loans available to you, and how to manage them while you are a law student as well as a graduate.

 Please be sure to notify the Office of Financial Aid of any special circumstances or changes to your financial situation.
 We are here to help, so feel free to contact us with any questions or stop by our office.